bentalebahmed/BlueUnity/README.md

 ## How it Works

+Build the game using SampleScene or use the one i already built ( see in 'Use this build to test').

-Pair your bluetooth device to your android phone.
+Pair your bluetooth device (tested on HC-05 and HC-06) to your android phone.

-Build the game using SampleScene.
+Open the app.

 Enter the name of the bluetooth device, click Start.